smart-data-lake/smart-data-lake/docs/reference/dataQuality.md

 ## Expectations
 Expectations can be defined on DataObjects to monitor and validate a dataset after it has been written to the DataObject.
 An expectation collects a custom metric and compares its result against a given expectation condition.
 If the condition fails a warning can be logged or an error created which stops further processing.

-Using the type=SQLExpectation a simple aggregation SQL expression is evaluated over the dataset.
-Further an arbitrary SQL expression can be configured as expectation condition, which is compared against the metric value.
-If no expectation condition is given, the custom metric value is just logged in the `finished writing to DataObject~xyz:...` log message, see example in previous section.
+Using the `type = SQLExpectation`, a simple aggregation SQL expression is evaluated over the dataset.
+Further, an arbitrary SQL expression can be configured as expectation condition, which is compared against the metric value.
+If no expectation condition is given, the custom metric value is just logged in the `finished writing to DataObject~xyz:...` log message, see example in [Metrics](#metrics) section.

 SDLB supports other expectation types, see [Schema Viewer](http://smartdatalake.ch/json-schema-viewer/index.html) for a list.

-By default the expectation is evaluated against the currently processed dataset (scope=Job), but the scope can be adapted to do the calculation against the processed partitions (scope=JobPartition), or all data in the output DataObject (scope=All).
+By default, the expectation is evaluated against the currently processed dataset (scope=Job), which may consist of multiple partition values.
+Using the option `scope=JobPartition`, the scope can be changed to evalute against *each* partition value.
+The option `scope=All` would take all data in the output DataObject into account.
 Note that expectations with scope!=Job need reading the data from the output again after it has been written, while expectations with scope=Job can be calculated on the fly when using Spark as execution engine.

 ```